Skip to content

 • External: your end users or customers

-Again, the key is to get constructive and specific feedback so you can adapt and improve your strategic thinking.
+Again, the key is to get constructive and specific feedback so you can adapt and improve the steps of your strategic thinking.
 That said, some people are remarkably negative, so if they only provide destructive comments, ask: “Thank you, can you also tell me what may be good about my (strategic thinking, proposal, idea, recommendation)?”
 Also, “What could be better, and how would you suggest improving it?”
 If they can’t give you positive feedback, listen for only what’s helpful and move on.

 Secondly, understand the ‘competition.’
 Externally, it’s not just the obvious ones.
 Sometimes your competition is non-traditional competition.
 I remember working on the AT&T account in the US.
 They considered Hallmark and its greetings cards as competition because if you might choose to send your mother a birthday card, instead of giving her a phone call.